Predictia/AQUA/docs/sphinx/source/other_components.rst

 In this way, linear trend is removed from each grid point of the original dataset along the time dimension.
 Other dimension can be targeted too, although with limited physical meaning.
 Of course, it can be used in collaboration with temporal and spatial averaging.
 Higher order polynominial fits are available too.

-Similary, multidmensional trends can be computed with the ``trend()`` method, which will return a new dataset with the trend values.

-... code-block:: python

-    trend = reader.trend(data['2t'], dim='time')

 Some options includes: